kilashoww/app-ThreejsTorus-vitejs-/README.md

 Threejs drawing test

-# Three JS Thorus test with https://vitejs.dev
+# THREE JS Thorus test with VITE JS

 Three JS doesn't work when import modules into JS code, so VITE JS is needed to make it works fine.